 Can Dogs Eat Lemons and Limes?

-No, dogs cannot eat lemons, limes and other citrus like grapefruit.
+No, dogs cannot eat lemons, limes, and other citrus (such as grapefruit).
 Unlike dogs, humans can consume these substances without adverse effects.
 The toxic compounds in these citrus fruits are essential oils linalool, limonene, and psoralens, which is a phototoxic compound.
-Lime or lemon poisoning in dogs happens when they eat the fruit, the seeds, the skin and even contact with the leaves from the tree could adversely affect dogs who come into contact with it.
+Lime or lemon poisoning in dogs happens when they eat the fruit, the seeds, the skin, and even contact with the leaves from the tree could adversely affect dogs who come into contact with it.

 Can Coffee and Tea Harm a Dog’s Health